YaKnee/tamk-fullstack-backend/README.md

 __Replace values between <> with your actual values.__

-Go to the directory where you want to store this repository, then use: `git clone https://github.com/YaKnee/tamk-fullstack-backend.git`.
-Next, go into this new directory with `cd tamk-fullstack-backend` and install the dependency packages by using `npm install`.
-After installation is complete, use `npm start` which should start the project with nodemon.
+Finally, use `npm start` which should start the project with nodemon.

 ## Weekly Updates